CJDevWorks/cpp-notes/constexpr/constexpr.md

 compiler should evaluate the expression at compile time.
 For this, it must follow certain rules:

-“The constexpr specifier declares that it is possible to evaluate the value of the function or variable at compile time.
+The constexpr specifier declares that it is possible to evaluate the value of the function or variable at compile time.
 Such variables and functions can then be used where only compile time constant expressions are allowed (provided that appropriate function arguments are given).

-A constexpr specifier used in an object declaration implies const.
-A constexpr specifier used in an function declaration implies inline."
+- **A constexpr specifier used in an object declaration implies const.
+A constexpr specifier used in an function declaration implies inline.**

-A CONSTEXPR VARIABLE must satisfy the following requirements:
+**A CONSTEXPR VARIABLE** must satisfy the following requirements:

 -   its type must be a LiteralType.
 (A “literal” is a constant value)
 -   it must be immediately constructed or assigned a value.